instruqt/docs/source/index.html.md

 # SDK

 Instruqt provides both a Web and a CLI version of the SDK.
-The Web SDK can be activated by enabling it in your profile menu.
+The Web SDK is integrated with the instruqt platform and can be accessed on [play.instruqt.com](https://play.instruqt.com).

 To use the CLI, you'll need to [install](#install-cli) it.

-## Guidelines for created content
+## Tips for created good content

+People learn best by doing.
+Try to challenge users to look for a solution by themselves, so they can build real, hands-on experience on the subject.

-- A challenge touches one small subject
+- A challenge touches *one subject or concept*
-- If multiple steps are required, chain challenges together in a track
+- If *multiple steps* are required, split it up into *multiple challenges*
-- Try to find the right balance between “fun” and “educational”
+- Try to find the *right balance* between “fun” and “educational”
+- Try not to give ready-made solutions, but allow users to *solve it themselves*
-- A challenge provides just enough hints
+- A challenge provides *just enough hints*
-- Googling the solution is encouraged
+- *Googling the solution* is encouraged
-- Don’t make a challenge too complex
-- Don’t add too much text in the assignment, use notes instead
+- Don’t add too much text in the assignment, *use notes* instead
+- Add tabs with links to *relevant documentation*

 # Install SDK